GDC-WM/Parryt/README.md

 ### MacOS
-* Install Homebrew (a package manager) and follow the instructions for Linux.
+* Install [Homebrew](https://brew.sh/) (a package manager), then follow our instructions for Linux.

 ### Windows

-Use [this video](https://linuxconfig.org/install-manjaro-in-virtualbox) to install Manjaro in a Virtual Machine, then follow our Manjaro Linux build instructions
+Use [this article](https://linuxconfig.org/install-manjaro-in-virtualbox) to install Manjaro Linux in a Virtual Machine, then follow our Manjaro build instructions

-**WARNING**: The following alternative method doesn't work with Box2D
+**WARNING**: The following alternative Windows method doesn't work with Box2D, just stick to a VM.

 **Download CMake**
 1. Follow this link and go to “Download Latest Release”: https://cmake.org/